ssmanji89/jekyll-TeXt-theme.sulemanji.com/_posts/2023-10-26-the-timeline-of-a-project.md

 ---
 layout: article
-title: "Navigating the Waters of Technology Adoption: A Holistic Approach"
+title: "The timeline of an IT Project"
 ---

 ## Project Initiation